-- Risk questions make hidden risks explicit.
+- Hidden Risk questions make hidden risks explicit.
 A risk question analyzes risks of customer decisions.

 - Risks can be

 - Future pain

 - Future force

 - Future catastrophy

 - Examples for negative effects (risks)

-- "What is the significance if this problem is not solved?"
+- "What if you loose this customer?"

-- "Which other problems would result if this is not solved?"

-- "Supposed you leave it like it is, what would result?"
+- "Supposed you leave it like it is, what risk would result?"